json-api/json-api/format/index.md

 > Note: Resource linkage in a compound document allows a client to link together all of the included resource objects without having to `GET` any relationship URLs.

-If present, a *related resource URL* **MUST** be a valid URL, even if the relationship isn't currently associated with any target resources.

 > Note: The spec does not impart meaning to order of resource identifier objects in linkage arrays of to-many relationships, although implementations